-- based on an analysis of the historical rate of returns, industry return data, and current market conditions, which is applied directly against sales. - Impairment of non financial assets The Company assesses impairment at each reporting date by evaluating conditions specific to the Company that may lead to asset impairment.
-The recoverable amount of an asset or a cash generating unit ("CGU") is determined using the greater of fair value less costs to sell and value in use which requires the use of various judgments, estimates, and assumptions. - Useful life of intangible assets The Company estimates the useful life used to amortize intangible assets which relates to the expected future performance of the assets acquired based on management estimate of the sales forecast. - Future purchase consideration In a business combination, the Company recognizes a contingent consideration at fair value at the acquisition date.
+- Estimated product returns Revenue from product sales is recognized net of estimated sales discounts, credits, returns, rebates and allowances.
+The return allowance is determined - based on an analysis of the historical rate of returns, industry return data, and current market conditions, which is applied directly against sales. - Impairment of non-financial assets The Company assesses impairment at each reporting date by evaluating conditions specific to the Company that may lead to asset impairment.
+The recoverable amount of an asset or a cash-generating unit ("CGU") is determined using the greater of fair value less costs to sell and value in use which requires the use of various judgments, estimates, and assumptions. - Useful life of intangible assets The Company estimates the useful life used to amortize intangible assets which relates to the expected future performance of the assets acquired based on management estimate of the sales forecast. - Future purchase consideration In a business combination, the Company recognizes a contingent consideration at fair value at the acquisition date.
 Contingent consideration classified as an asset or liability that is a financial instrument and within the scope of IAS 39 Financial Instruments: Recognition and Measurement, is measured at fair value with changes in fair value recognized either in profit or loss, or as a change to other comprehensive income ("OCI").
 If the contingent consideration is not within the scope of IAS 39, it is measured at fair value in accordance with the appropriate IFRS.
-Contingent consideration that is classified as equity is not re-measured and subsequent settlement is accounted for within equity. - Contingent consideration from an asset acquisition is recognized when: the conditions associated with the contingency are met; the Company has a present legal or constructive obligation that can be estimated reliably; and it is probably that an outflow of economic benefits will be required to settle the obligation.
+Contingent consideration that is classified as equity is not remeasured and subsequent settlement is accounted for within equity. - Contingent consideration from an asset acquisition is recognized when: the conditions associated with the contingency are met; the Company has a present legal or constructive obligation that can be estimated reliably; and it is probably that an outflow of economic benefits will be required to settle the obligation.

-CRITICAL ACCOUNTING ESTIMATES AND JUDGEMENTS (CONT'D...)
+CRITICAL ACCOUNTING ESTIMATES AND JUDGEMENTS (CONT'D ...)